-- Access to HE Diploma followed by a nursing degree
+- An Access to HE Diploma in Nursing UK followed by a nursing degree

-- Undergraduate degree in a science-based subject followed by a postgraduate degree in nursing
+- An undergraduate degree in a science-based subject followed by a postgraduate degree in nursing

 If you are starting with just GCSE qualifications, you will need the following courses to become a Nurse:

 - Access to HE Diploma in Nursing UK: can be completed within 9-12 months - maximum 2 years

 - Full-time nursing degrees last 3 to 4 years